omega8cc/boa/docs/MIGRATE-XMASS.md

 8. Panel DB access is rewired on the target for every Ægir root: the datadir swap killed the target's own panel databases, so the live (replicated) hostmaster DB is rediscovered per root, its DB user's password reset, and the surviving panel site dir's credentials rewritten to match.
+The same step reconciles the panel's **platform**: the replicated DB names the source's hostmaster platform number (`distro/025` after years of upgrades there) while the target's panel lives under its own, lower number; the platform row is repointed at the on-disk platform and its `platform_NNN` context renamed to match (when the name is free, or held only by a deleted platform's leftover row).
+Without it the rename's queue verifies a platform that does not exist here and renders the panel vhost with that root — 404 by the new name.
 9. `renameaegirhost` runs on the target for every Ægir root (master + all Octopus accounts), replacing the source hostname with the target FQDN and running a 5-pass Ægir task queue per root.
 10. Target Solr starts (transaction logs pre-cleared for clean first start).
-11. Source vhosts are converted to proxy via `xoct proxy` per account.
+11. Source **site** vhosts are converted to proxy via `xoct proxy` per account.
+The control panels are never proxied: each account's panel and the master panel stay online on the source, in Drupal's own maintenance mode (admins can still log in, nobody else can queue tasks against a database that now lives on the target), as the old box's monitoring canaries.
+The target does not serve source-named panels.
 12. DNS is updated; traffic flows directly to target.

 Typical total cutover window: **1–3 hours** (dominated by `renameaegirhost`